 2. Ask more questions.
 This is good advice for students anyway.
-It's one of the best ways to insure you are learning and it helps you to clarify your ideas.
+It's one of the best ways to ensure you are learning and it helps you to clarify your ideas.
 But, it is one of the least used tools in the average student's arsenal.
 Perhaps it's ignored because it will lead to being more memorable.
 No one wants to be remembered for asking a stupid question.
-But, aside from the fact that no question is stupid if it can further your own learning, the benefit of being remembered remains whether or not you think the question you are asking is stupid.
+But, aside from the fact that no question is stupid if it can further your learning, the benefit of being remembered remains whether or not you think the question you are asking is stupid.

 3. Make comments when they are solicited.
 One of my favorite questions to ask in class is "What do you think?"
-One of the things I am looking for is some evidence that there is actually thinking going on!
+One of the things I am looking for is some evidence that there is thinking going on!
 Being able to formulate your thoughts on a topic and articulate them is a very useful life skill.
 It also needs to be practiced.
 So, take the opportunity when offered to develop this skill.

 4. Make small talk.
-One of the often overlooked aspects of networking is small talk.
-But, such inconsequential chit chat can serve a useful purpose by establishing common interests, developing rapport, and opening the door to unexpected networking opportunities.
+One of the often-overlooked aspects of networking is small talk.
+But, such inconsequential chit-chat can serve a useful purpose by establishing common interests, developing rapport, and opening the door to unexpected networking opportunities.